xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Check the linear track is on zero positon or not
+Note:
+    1. only available if firmware_version >= 1.8.0

 :return: tuple((code, status)) only when code is 0, the returned result is correct.
     code: See the API code documentation for details.
     status:
-        0: is not on zero
+        0: linear track is not on zero
-        1: is on zero
+        1: linear track is on zero
 ```

 #### def __check_verification__(self):